 This tour encompasses the currently open breweries in the towns of Leadville, Glenwood Springs, Carbondale, Basalt, Aspen, Edwards, and Vail.

-Friday (2 Breweries and a Taproom, Leadville & Glenwood Springs)
+Friday (3 Breweries in Leadville & Glenwood Springs)

 The tour starts in Leadville which is about two hours from Denver.